lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab3.md

 typing the input.
 The first line contains the number of questions followed by the correct answer for each question.
 All of the following lines contain a student id number followed by that student's answers to each question.
+You may assume that no more than 20 students took the exam, though you can write the program without that assumption.

-An example input file can be found in `/public/labs/lab3/testdata.txt`.
+An example input
+file can be found in `/public/labs/lab3/testdata.txt`.
 It looks like this:

 ```